ethereum/EIPs/EIPS/eip-pbmrc1.md

         // Name of the token.
         string name;

-        // Value of the underlying wrapped ERC20-compatible Spot Token.
+        // Value of the underlying wrapped ERC20-compatible sovToken.
 Additional information on the `faceValue` can be specified by
         // adding the optional variables: `currencySymbol` or `tokenSymbol` as indicated below uint256 faceValue;